-The height and pitch of the roof is the first thing we need to consider, how much rooms will you have to stand in when the conversion is complete.
+The height and pitch of the roof are the first things we need to consider, since this effects how much room will you have to stand in when the conversion is complete.
 You need at least 2.4 Meters height in the apex of your existing roof, as the new floor joists and rafter insulation will eat into the height.
-When you have determined the height the stairs will need to be designed at the right pitch, protected from fire and the with landing areas all catered for.
+When you have determined the height you’ll need, the stairs need to be designed at the right pitch, protected from fire, and the with landing areas all catered for.

-Be careful when choosing the material finish outside as sometimes the small dormer side/cheeks will look good if you try matching the tiles.
-The dormer is different you cannot always blend it in so choose finishes that enhance the angles and make if prominent and purposeful.
-Velux windows are the most obvious way to light into.
+Be careful when choosing the material finish outside, as sometimes the small dormer side/cheeks will look best if you try matching the tiles.
+The dormer is different as you can’t always blend it in, so consider finishes that enhance the angles and make if prominent and purposeful.
+Velux windows are the most obvious way to light in with most of these options.
 Other options are building up the gable, forming hip dormers and in some situations putting a new roof on.

-Under the new permitted development right most roof conversion can be done without the need for planning permission.
-If planning is required the usual criteria and justification will have to be met.
+Under the new permitted development right, most roof conversion can be done without the need for planning permission.
+If planning is required, the usual criteria and justification will have to be met.

 PERMITTED DEVELOPMENT LOFT CONVERSION

 A roof or loft conversion for your house is permitted development, not requiring an application for planning permission, if the following limits and conditions are met:

 - A volume allowance of 40 cubic metres additional roof space for terraced houses.

 - A volume allowance of 50 cubic metres additional roof space for detached and semi-detached houses.